isblab/nestor/README.md

 One can also compare NestOR runs with different parameter settings by running `python compare_runs_v2.py run_set1 run_set2 ...` where run_set1 and run_set2 are tbe NestOR runs to be compared.

+## **Exit codes:**
+**Exit code 0:** Process terminated normally.
+**Exit code 11:** Process terminated due to either a shuffle configuration error or NaN was encountered in the likelihoods.
+The process will be restarted automatically.
+**Exit code 12:** Process terminated as NestOR ran out of maximum allowed iterations.
+The process will not be restarted.
+**Exit code 13:** Process terminated due to *Math domain error* in analytical uncertainty calculation.
+This happened probably because the run terminated too early.

 ## **Information**
 **Author(s):** Shreyas Arvindekar, Aditi Pathak, Kartik Majila, Shruthi Viswanath
 **Date**: April 7th, 2023